1.0 POLICY STATEMENT

 - Employees must check their e-mails daily and reply to necessary e-mails immediately.

-- All faculty members/Staff is required to maintain the confidentiality of his/her salary structure with its colleagues/peers, failing which strict action can be taken against
+- All faculty members/Staff is required to maintain the confidentiality of his/her salary structure with its colleagues/peers, failing which strict action can be taken against the concerned employee.

 7.2 Evidence before Committee or any other authority: